stoeckenm/aes67-monitor/README.md

 - **Stream Filtering and Sorting:** Easily filter and sort streams to quickly locate the channels you need.
 - **Selective Channel Listening:** Choose specific channels to listen to, with support for both stereo pairs and individual mono channels.
 - **Customizable Settings:** Configure network interfaces, audio devices, RTP buffering, and other parameters.
+- **Follow System Audio:** Possibility to setup a specific audio output or follow system audio.
+- **Admin Mode:** Hide all settings if admin is not logged in.
+- **Favorites Page:** Page where you can add favorites with a friendly name.
+- **Friendly Names for Streams**: In StreamPage it is possible to add a friendly name.

 Below are some screenshots showcasing the application's interface:
 ![Screenshot](.doc/streams.png "Screenshot of streams overview page")